zupinskid/Imago-Capture/README.md

-This is one of my many apps I have made during my Highschool years.
-This was created for a project in my coding class.
+This is one of the many apps I created during high school, specifically for a project in my coding class.
+The app uses the Google Vision API to detect faces and text in images.
+If a face is detected, it analyzes the expression and tells the user what emotion is being shown.
+If any writing is found, the app displays the detected text on the screen.